 Even though the median size is 9,000 sqft, there are still 0 listings below 2,000 sqft.
 Most properties in this region are around 2 stories.
 Most buildings in this area were built in 1954 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Finance and insurance are the dominant industries in this area.
-Commute by bike is the most popular way to get to work amongst Downtown Santa Ana residents.
+Finance and insurance are the dominant industries in this market.
+Commute by bike is the most popular way to get to work amongst Downtown Santa Ana folk.
 Commuting under 5 minutes a day is the norm for those who opt to reside in this part of town.